bufbuild-ru/docs/blog/protobuf-es-v2/index.md

 hero:
   name: "Protobuf for Javascript: Protobuf-ES 2.0 is now generally available"
+  tagline: "August 14, 2024"
 ---

-**_Today we’re announcing the 2.0 release of the_** [**_Protobuf-ES_**](https://github.com/bufbuild/protobuf-es) **_project, our fully compliant Protobuf implementation for JavaScript and TypeScript.
-This release introduces full support for_** [**_Protobuf Editions_**](/blog/protobuf-editions-are-here/index.md)**_, new APIs for field presence and default values, TypeScript typing for Protobuf’s JSON Format, a full reflection API, support for Protobuf custom options, and more convenient APIs for managing extension registries.
+_Today we’re announcing the 2.0 release of the_ [_Protobuf-ES_](https://github.com/bufbuild/protobuf-es) _project, our fully compliant Protobuf implementation for JavaScript and TypeScript.
+This release introduces full support for_ [_Protobuf Editions_](/blog/protobuf-editions-are-here/index.md)_, new APIs for field presence and default values, TypeScript typing for Protobuf’s JSON Format, a full reflection API, support for Protobuf custom options, and more convenient APIs for managing extension registries.
 The 2.0 release is a major version bump and comes with breaking changes.
-Read on to learn what’s changed and how to migrate to the 2.0 release._**
+Read on to learn what’s changed and how to migrate to the 2.0 release._

 ## Key takeaways